randolfly/longitudinal-vibration-modeling-of-hybrid-cable-pulley-systems-with-time-varying-cable-length/README.md

 - `WinchPulleyModel_ideal_1p`: 1 pulley file of numerical simulation
 - `WinchPulleyModel_ideal_3p`: 3 pulley file of numerical simulation

+### APPENDIX FILES

+the folders in the appendix directory is orgainsed by the comment, the detial contents are listed below:

+- comment1
+  - abaqus: contains the abaqus codes related to the fix-length rod vibration case study in the response letter
+  - julia: contains the julia codes related to the fix-length rod vibration case study in the response letter
+  - mathematica: contains the mathematica codes related to the fix-length rod vibration case study in the response letter
+  - ideal_1pulley_deformation_N3.mat: contains the deformation and strain data of the single-pulley case in the manuscript, with the cable segement number set as 3
+  - ideal_1pulley_deformation_with_autolimit_strain_N10.mp4: contains the deformation and strian vibration video
+  - the following files follow the same naming rule
+- comment5
+  - ideal_0pulley_deformation_N3.mat: contains the deformation and strain data of the non-pulley case in the manuscript, with the cable segement number set as 3
+  - ideal_0pulley_deformation_with_autolimit_strain_N10.mp4: contains the deformation and strian vibration video
+  - the following files follow the same naming rule

 ## HOW TO USE🤠

 ### FULL MODEL AND PARTIAL MODEL(Julia code)